OjasviChauhan/301DaysOfCode/README.md

 Link for Repository : [Smart Contracts](https://github.com/OjasviChauhan/Smart-Contracts)
 ## Day 16 : 8th May 2020
+Studied Dynamic Programming and its two approaches i.e. optimal substructure and overlapping subproblems.
+Also learned how to apply it to drastically reduce the time complexity.

 Completed 2nd question of Level 3 of Foobar Challenge.
 Check my code [here](https://github.com/OjasviChauhan/Google-Foobar).